-CCLA Investment Management Limited (registered in England & Wales, No. 2183088, at One Angel Lane, London, EC4R 3AB) is authorised and regulated by the Financial Conduct Authority.
+CCLA Investment Management Limited (registered in England and Wales, number 02183088, at One Angel Lane, London, EC4R 3AB) is authorised and regulated by the Financial Conduct Authority under firm reference number 119281.

 All names, logos and brands shown in this document are the property of their respective owners and do not imply endorsement.
 These have been used for the purposes of this presentation only and its intended audience.
 This document is not for wider distribution.